ibmresilient/resilient-community-apps/fn_mcafee_epo/README.md

 ---
 ## Function - McAfee ePO Delete System
-Delete an issue from the ePO server.
-McAfee user requires permission to edit issues for this function.
+Delete a system from the ePO server.
+McAfee user requires permission to edit System Tree groups and systems for this function.

  ![screenshot: fn-mcafee-epo-delete-system ](./doc/screenshots/fn-mcafee-epo-delete-system.png)